jinxxxoid/tutorials/guide.md

 ignite.bat --config C:\path\to\ignite-config.xml
 ````

-Specify a path to config in your Java application code:
+Don't forget to specify a path to config in your Java application code too:
 ```java
 Ignite ignite = Ignition.start("/path/to/ignite-config.xml");
 ```